Backup and Recovery - Zerto

 The type of recovery needed drives the performance requirements over the recovery point objective (RPO) and recovery time objective (RTO) metrics.
 While RPO is influenced by the acceptable data loss for an organization, RTO depends on how much of the recovery process has been automated (instead of manual) and how effectively the recovery plan has been implemented and tested, especially when recovering data and applications consistently to a specific point in time.

-Beyond Legacy Backup and DR: It's All About the Recovery
+Beyond Legacy Backup and DR: It's All about the Recovery

-Solve for Backup and Recovery
+HPE GreenLake for Backup and Recovery

 Other Resources